Discrete and continuous symmetries in monotone Floer theory: Introduction

+Let $(X, \omega)$ be a symplectic manifold and $L \subset X$ a Lagrangian submanifold.
+We assume that $L$ is \emph{monotone}, meaning that the Maslov index $\mu$ (relative first Chern class) and area homomorphisms $H_2(X, L; \Z) \rightarrow \R$ are positively proportional on the image $H_2^D$ of $\pi_2(X,L)$.
+This ensures that moduli spaces of holomorphic discs have good compactness properties, so that quantum cohomology $QH^*(X)$ and Floer cohomology $HF^*(L, L)$ can be defined using classical methods.

-Despite its central role in symplectic topology, both in classical questions from dynamics and in the modern framework of Fukaya categories, the self-Floer cohomology $HF^*(L, L)$ of a monotone Lagrangian submanifold $L$ of a symplectic manifold $X$ remains extremely difficult to compute in most cases.
-There is no general procedure even to decide whether or not it vanishes.
-In the situations where its calculation has been possible, a common strategy is to consider the Oh spectral sequence \cite{OhSS}
+The Floer cohomology $HF^*(L, L)$ is extremely difficult to compute in most cases, and there is no general procedure even to decide whether or not it vanishes.
+Broadly speaking, existing non-vanishing proofs rely on the dimension being sufficiently low that the Floer complex can be computed explicitly (as in \cite{EL1}, for example), or exploit the Oh spectral sequence \cite{OhSS}

-whose differentials count certain configurations of pseudoholomorphic discs in $X$ with boundary on $L$, and then to combine knowledge of $H^*(L)$ with enough understanding of these discs to see how the differentials behave.

-This is particularly effective in the case of Lagrangian torus fibres in toric varieties \cite{ChoCl, ChoOh}, where the spectral sequence degenerates at the second page (since the classical cohomology is generated as a ring by classes of degree at most $1$) and the discs can be explicitly written down, or in examples where for purely topological reasons no discs can contribute, for example when $L$ is exact (this is essentially Floer's original result \cite{Flo}), or of high minimal Maslov index \cite[Theorem II]{OhSS}, \cite[Proposition 6.1.1]{BCQS}.

-The product on Floer cohomology, and its compatibility with the spectral sequence \cite{Buhov}, is often a key part in these arguments.
-One can also try to exploit other aspects of the rich algebraic structure of $HF^*(L, L)$ to avoid explicit calculations.
-For instance, its module structure over the quantum cohomology of $X$ can be employed alongside grading considerations in order to constrain it and then, in certain cases, place restrictions on the topology of $L$ \cite[Section 3]{SeidelGr}, \cite[Sections 6.2 and 6.3]{BCQS}.
-As with the spectral sequence, this is usually a matter of coupling general theory with various techniques specific to the situation at hand.

-One such technique is applicable when $L$ is the fixed locus of an antisymplectic involution $\tau$ of $X$ \cite{Ha, FOOOinv}.
-If appropriate transversality results can be established for a $\tau$-invariant almost complex structure on $X$ \cite[Section 5]{Ha}, \cite[Section 4.10]{Sm} then pseudoholomorphic discs can be paired up with their reflections under $\tau$ and hence cancel modulo $2$.
-This proves that over a coefficient field $R$ of characteristic $2$ all differentials in the Oh spectral sequence vanish, and we obtain an additive isomorphism $HF^*(L, L) \cong H^*(L)$---in this case $L$ is said to be \emph{wide} over $R$ (see \cref{WideNarrow} for the details).

-Note that the spectral sequence tells us that $H^*(L)$ is `the largest' $HF^*(L, L)$ can be.
-At the other extreme, there are monotone Lagrangians with $HF^*(L, L) = 0$; these are \emph{narrow} over the ground ring.
-In fact, working over a field it is an open conjecture that every monotone Lagrangian (with irreducible local system) is either wide or narrow \cite[Conjecture 1]{BCRU}.

-\begin{rmk} This conjecture is known to be false if the conditions are weakened.
-If one works over $\Z$, rather than a field, the real projective spaces $L = \R\P^{2N+1} \subset \C\P^{2N+1}$ have $\Z/(2N+2)$-graded self Floer cohomology which is isomorphic to $\Z/2$ in even degrees and $0$ in odd degrees \cite[Section 6.4]{FOOOinv}.
-If one drops the monotonicity condition then a counterexample has been constructed by Fukaya--Oh--Ohta--Ono \cite[Theorem 56.32]{FOOOCh10}; even defining $HF^*(L, L)$ in this setting is extremely technically challenging \cite{FOOObig}. \end{rmk}